umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/index.md

 ## [Custom Markup](Custom-Markup/index.md)

-Custoimize your Forms your way.
+Customize your Forms your way.
 You have full control over your Form's HTML markup and styling.

 ## [Email Templates](Email-Templates/index.md)